-Recent updates to special publication SP800-63 extended the basic LOA guidance to embrace three different measurements of the trust we can associate with an assertion of identity.
+The current special publication SP800-63 extends the original LOA guidance to embrace three different measurements of the trust we can associate with an assertion of identity.
 The first of these relates to the validity of the 'real world' identity of an individual.
 How robust was the identity proofing process used during enrolment?
 How many forms of trusted ID 'breeder' documents were presented and were any background checks performed to verify these?
 This gives you a measurement known as the Identity Assurance Level (IAL).

-Secondly, you need to know how must trust to place in the authentication process.
+Secondly, you need to know how much trust to place in the authentication process.
 For this, you need to consider the hardware and technology being used to perform an authentication, and also the management processes employed for credential issuance, binding to the individual and subsequent lifecycle management.